strategineer/personal-website/content/books/9781512059748/index.md

 <!--more-->

 The author's begins the text by stating that this text was meant for his eyes only initially.
 I think it should have stayed that way.
 This book is similar to something like the F.A.T.A.L.
-RPG rulebook in that it's an artifact produced by an older generation of white male tabletop roleplaying players who have very particular idea of what roleplaying is and should be --- by writing extensively about their thoughts on the subject, they reveal the extent of their ignorance for everyone to see.
+RPG rulebook in that it's an artifact produced by an older generation of white male tabletop roleplaying players who have a very particular idea of what tabletop roleplaying is and should be --- by writing extensively about their thoughts on the subject, they reveal the extent of their ignorance for everyone to see.

 This book is extremely quotable but here's one in the section titled "Pretty Woman":